Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 The first step is noticing the behavior.
 Pay attention to how often you reach for your phone, and how you feel afterward.

-Ask yourself if you’re using it out of boredom, stress, or habit?
+Ask yourself: Are you using it out of boredom, stress, or habit?

 2. Set Boundaries Around Screen Time

-Use app timers, screen time trackers, or even app blockers.
+Use app timers, screen time trackers, or app blockers.

-Try staying offline for the first 30–60 minutes after waking up to reset your reward cycle.
+• Try “low-dopamine mornings” by staying offline for 30–60 minutes after waking up

 3. Practice Mindful Scrolling